 Caregiver Call Button Systems

 These caregiver call button systems allow the user to quickly send an alert to a nurse, caregiver or household member in case of an emergency.
+Unlike the above systems, this system is meant to work only when the responder (eg. caregiver) is in the same home as the patient.
 The system essentially consists of a call button that the user carries on their person and a receiver/ pager carried by the caregiver or household member.
 The two components are connected using wireless technology.
 Here is an example of a wireless caregiver call button.

 These wireless devices are basic alert systems with limited functionality and range.
 For example, they do not have two-way communication features so the user cannot talk to the caregiver.
 Also, the caregiver needs to be close-by at home or in the same area with the senior.